yqliu617/yqliu617.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a postdoc in [Center for Complex Geometry](https://ccg.ibs.re.kr/).
+I am a postdoc in [Center for Complex Geometry](https://ccg.ibs.re.kr/) @ IBS in Daejeon.

 I am interested in problems about Fano varieties, moduli spaces, and quasi-homogeneous spaces.